DataDog/dd-sdk-android/docs/trace_collection.md

     }
 }
 ```
     {{% /tab %}}
     {{< /tabs >}}

+    To be compliant with the GDPR regulation, the SDK requires the tracking consent value at initialization.
+    The tracking consent can be one of the following values:
+    * `TrackingConsent.PENDING`: The SDK starts collecting and batching the data but does not send it to the data
+     collection endpoint.
+The SDK waits for the new tracking consent value to decide what to do with the batched data.
+    * `TrackingConsent.GRANTED`: The SDK starts collecting the data and sends it to the data collection endpoint.
+    * `TrackingConsent.NOT_GRANTED`: The SDK does not collect any data.
+You will not be able to manually send any logs, traces, or
+     RUM events.

+    To update the tracking consent after the SDK is initialized, call: `Datadog.setTrackingConsent(<NEW CONSENT>)`.
+    The SDK changes its behavior according to the new consent.
+For example, if the current tracking consent is `TrackingConsent.PENDING` and you update it to:
+    * `TrackingConsent.GRANTED`: The SDK sends all current batched data and future data directly to the data collection endpoint.
+    * `TrackingConsent.NOT_GRANTED`: The SDK wipes all batched data and does not collect any future data.

+   **Note**: Use the utility method `isInitialized` to check if the SDK is properly initialized:

+    ```kotlin
+    if (Datadog.isInitialized()) {
+        // your code here
+    }
+    ```
+    When writing your application, you can enable development logs by calling the `setVerbosity` method.
+All internal messages in the library with a priority equal to or higher than the provided level are then logged to Android's Logcat:

+    ```kotlin
+    Datadog.setVerbosity(Log.INFO)
+    ```

 3. Configure and register the Android Tracer.
 You only need to do it once, usually in your application's `onCreate()` method: